-India and other South-Asian countries have made leapfrogs in the technology sector to adapt to digital lifestyles.
+India and other South-Asian countries have made multiple advancements in the technology sector to adapt to digital lifestyles.
 In recent years, there has been a disturbing trend towards mass surveillance by government agencies, the invasion of privacy, and acts to curb free speech online accompanied by massive spread of misinformation and fake news.
-The Digital Empowerment Foundation (DEF) organized the first Digital Citizen Summit on the 11th November 2016 to address these issues.
+The Digital Empowerment Foundation (DEF) organized the first Digital Citizen Summit on the 11th November 2016 to address some of these issues.
 The key objective of the summit was to generate actionable policy-based recommendations and lay down steps to promote human rights online.
 Taking this initiative forward, DEF will be organizing the fourth Digital Citizen Summit in November 2019 in New Delhi.